aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 ## Prerequisites

--   Aiven account
+-   CCR enabled on a pair of Aiven for Apache Cassandra services
 -   Depending on the method you choose to use for disabling CCR
     -   Access to [Aiven Console](https://console.aiven.io/)
     -   `cURL` CLI tool
     -   [Aiven CLI tool](https://github.com/aiven/aiven-client)
--   CCR enabled on a pair of Aiven for Apache Cassandra services

 ## Disable CCR in the console